Please ensure Javascript is enabled for purposes of website accessibility

 Services offered

-Vanguard Digital Advisor® is just a robo advisor in the purest sense of the word.
-Competitors offer services like automated tax strategies (tax-loss harvesting), virtual meetings with financial planners, and more.
-But, like most Vanguard products, Vanguard Digital Advisor® isn't intended to be a full-featured robo advisor.
-For a bare minimum of expense, Vanguard will construct a portfolio of basic index funds that will be a good match to your investment needs.
+Vanguard Digital Advisor® is just a robo-advisor in the purest sense of the word.
+It offers some excellent automated features like tax-loss harvesting and automatic rebalancing.
+Competitors offer services like virtual meetings with financial planners, and other types of financial counseling.
+But, like most Vanguard products, Vanguard Digital Advisor® isn't intended to be a full-featured robo-advisor.
+For a bare minimum of expense, Vanguard will construct a portfolio of basic index funds and/or mutual funds that will be a good match to your investment needs.

 That said, Vanguard also offers several personal finance resources that clients might find valuable.
 It has a debt payoff calculator tool that can help customers get on the path to paying off credit card and other types of debt.
 In short, Vanguard Digital Advisor® aims to keep investing simple, but focuses on its clients' overall financial well being.